daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 | **DeepLabV3+** | Best global structure preservation.
 Sharp boundaries and excellent class separation.                       |
 | **PSPNet**     | Blurry or blocky predictions.
 Misses fine details.
 Good for coarse segmentation, less for fine structures. |

-> 📸 Example comparison shown in your predictions: DeepLabV3+ captured roads and roundabouts best, followed by U-Net.
+> 📸 Example comparison shown in my predictions: DeepLabV3+ captured roads and roundabouts best, followed by U-Net.
 PSPNet was visibly noisier and more blocky in those regions.

 ---